whitehatcoder10/Varnika/frontend/README.md

-  # Handicraft Web App
+  # Handicraft Web App Design

-  This is a code bundle for Handicraft Web App.
-The original project is available at https://www.figma.com/design/wCqpFuggNzOI0f380rxo9K/Handicraft-Web-App.
+  This is a code bundle for Handicraft Web App Design.
+The original project is available at https://www.figma.com/design/inb98GhyoVTLALlofJ2jPK/Handicraft-Web-App-Design.

   ## Running the code